salahineo/personal-blog/README.md

 Here are the guidelines to run this project on your localhost:

 1. Download, then install [XAMPP](https://www.apachefriends.org/download.html) web server
-2. Download this project, then rename its folder to `personal-blog`
+2. Download this project, then rename its directory to `personal-blog`
-3. Copy the `personal-blog` folder to the `htdocs` folder which exists in XAMPP installation path
+3. Copy the `personal-blog` directory to the `htdocs` directory which exists in XAMPP installation path
 4. Start XAMPP control panel from your Desktop, then start `Apache` web server, and `MySQL` server
 5. Open your browser, and type `http://localhost/phpmyadmin`, to open PHPMyAdmin home page
-6. Create a new database with the name `personal_blog`
+6. Create a new database with the name `s_personal_blog`
-7. Import the `personal_blog.sql` file to this database (This file located in `sql` folder which exist in the `personal_blog` folder)
+7. Import the `s_personal_blog.sql` file to this database (This file located in `sql` directory)
-5. Open your browser, and type `http://localhost/personal-blog`, to open the main page of the website
+8. Open your browser, and type `http://localhost/personal-blog`, to open the home page of the website
-6. Navigate to `http://localhost/personal-blog/dashboard`, to open admin dashboard of the website
+9. Navigate to `http://localhost/personal-blog/dashboard`, to open admin dashboard of the website

+> **Important Note:** The `php.ini` file has a maximum allowed size for uploaded files = 2mb, so if you upload a post image more than 2mb it will not be uploaded.
+To avoid this change the `Maximum allowed size for uploaded files` in the `php.ini` to whatever you want

+> You must make a virtual host like `personal-blog.local` for this project, otherwise you will encounter non-accurate routes.
+If you don't know how to make virtual hosts in XAMPP, then it is the time to search

+> Don't forget to edit the `/dashboard/include/connection.php` file with your Database credentials

 ### Credentials